ctnadovich/ebrevet/README.md

-- FreeStart: Start time is individually determined by actual manual check-in at the start control, which must be within a specified time window and distance to control must be within proximity limit
+- FreeStart: Start time is individually determined by actual manual check-in at the start control, which must be within a specified time window and distance to control must be within proximity limit.

 - PreRide: Start time is individually determined by actual manual check-in at the start control, which must be within the 15 day pre-ride window